Jdure/github-evaluation/slide-one.md

 ## Shadowing

-Being able to learn from more experienced developpers is important to improve the knowledge base of the team.
+Experienced developpers is important to improve the knowledge base of the team.